Innopolis-Robotics-Society/the_blimp_swp/README.md

 This repository contains the final version of the Software Engineering course project.

-All planned Sprint 5 Product Backlog Items have been completed.
+All planned Sprint 5 Product Backlog Items have been completed, the final v0.5.0 release has been delivered, and the project has been accepted by the customer.

 The project has been delivered to the customer together with all required documentation and supporting artifacts.